Schedule a Visit

 Ready to apply?
 See below for everything you need to know about the application process.

-Applicants will submit an application online through the SLATE system.
+Applicants will submit an application online through the KU online application portal.
 Begin by visiting graduate admissions and select "Apply."
 Applicants should select the start term and create an account (if a first-time user) or log in (if returning to continue an application).

 Proceed to apply to the master's degree in speech-language pathology program: